CostaBru/knapsack/README.md

 Looking at the table we can see negative trend of growing speed in last 1/4.

 The total iterations count for random case is 1,220,500.
 For primes case, it is 21,696,675.

-Those numbers confim worst case statement.
 The max exponental iteration count is 33,554,432 for ``N``=25.

+Those results confim worst case statement and superpolinominal compexity for it.

 # Equal subset sum algorithm